GiottoO3o/Assignment-3/README.md

 # Assignment-3

-the file includes the code, readme file includes the Youtube URL that clears the steps of testing each steps.
+the file includes the code, and readme file includes the Youtube URL that clears the steps of testing each steps.